GERD care at Mayo Clinic

 Virtually every test and treatment for GERD is available in one convenient location.
 Mayo Clinic specialists have experience using intraluminal esophageal impedance monitoring to detect and measure reflux regardless of acid content.
 This test can help determine the cause of your symptoms if proton pump inhibitors don't provide relief.

-If surgery is needed, Mayo Clinic thoracic surgeons have experience with minimally invasive anti-reflux surgery.
-These procedures require significant experience and skills in laparoscopy.
+If a procedure to treat GERD is needed, Mayo Clinic thoracic surgeons have experience with minimally invasive anti-reflux surgery.
+Mayo Clinic also offers transoral incisionless fundoplication (TIF), a recently developed procedure that may offer relief from GERD without surgery.
+These procedures require significant experience and skills in laparoscopic and endoscopic techniques.

 Expertise and rankings

-- Experience.
-Each year, Mayo Clinic doctors diagnose and treat more than 41,000 adults and children who have GERD.
+Each year, Mayo Clinic doctors diagnose and treat about 50,000 adults and children who have GERD.
 Mayo Clinic specialists are skilled in distinguishing GERD from other disorders that may cause similar symptoms.
 If surgery is needed, Mayo Clinic doctors have extensive experience performing anti-reflux procedures.

-- Children's care.
-Mayo Clinic pediatric specialists are experts at distinguishing GERD from other illnesses and from normal reflux that occurs in the first year of life.
+Mayo Clinic pediatric specialists are experts at distinguishing GERD from other illnesses and from typical reflux that occurs in the first year of life.

 Locations, travel and lodging